hdShang/arxiv-daily/docs/cs-AI/2025-08-20/papers/250908829v1-perfairx-is-there-a-balance-between-fairness-and-personality-in-larg.md

 ---
 layout: default
-title: PerFairX: Is There a Balance Between Fairness and Personality in Large Language Model Recommendations?
+title: "PerFairX: Is There a Balance Between Fairness and Personality in Large Language Model Recommendations?"
 ---

 # PerFairX: Is There a Balance Between Fairness and Personality in Large Language Model Recommendations?